Cheraws/Cheraws.github.io/about.md

 ### More Information

-Hi, I am a college graduate actively looking for a job in Software engineering.
+Hi, I am a UC Berkeley graduate actively looking for a job in Software engineering.
 Some of my projects can be viewed in the Portfolio tab.

 ### Contact me